12 Different Types of Malaysian Laksa to Eat in Malaysia

 11. Kelantan Laksa (Fish, Santan, Palm Sugar)

-The Kelantan Laksa is rather similar to the Penang Assam Laksa in that its base is made from mackerel and coconut milk.
+The Kelantan Laksa is somewhat similar to the Penang Assam Laksa in that its base is made from mackerel and coconut milk.

 However, this dish is slightly sweeter as it contains palm sugar.

-The main ingredient of Kelantan Laksa’s sauce is ‘Ikan kembong’ or round scad mackerel that are boiled and minced.
+Kelantan Laksa’s sauce’s main ingredient is ‘Ikan kembong’ or round scad mackerel boiled and minced.

-Coconut milk will then be added as the final ingredient and stirred until it all mixed up and become thick.
+Coconut milk will then be added as the final ingredient and stirred until it is mixed up and thick.

 Kelantan Laksa is served to add ‘ulam’ (raw vegetables) and blended chili on the side.

-Another variable of Kelantan Laksa is ‘Laksam’.
-The sauce’s recipe is the same but the noodles are a bit bigger and flat.
+Another variable of Kelantan Laksa is ‘Laksam.’
+The sauce’s recipe is the same, but the noodles are slightly bigger and flat.